-On August 16, 1984 appellant completed an application f a CMN at the Secretariat of Foreign Relations in Mexico Cit In the application he declared that he expressly renounc United States citizenship and ail allegiance to the Unit-He swore adherence, obedience and submission to the laws and authorities of Mexico.
-A CMN issued the following Thereafter, appellant states, he informed the Embassy his action.
-It was not until a year later, however, (July 198 that the Embassy processed his case.
-There he completed to "Information for titled Determining United Citizenship" and, for information purposes, an application for The Embassy then requested that the Secretariat $\epsilon$ Foreign Relations confirm that it had issued a CMN to appellant.
+On August 16, 1984 appellant completed an application for a CMN at the Secretariat of Foreign Relations in Mexico City.
+In the application he declared that he expressly renounced United States citizenship and all allegiance to the United States.
+He swore adherence, obedience and submission to the laws and authorities of Mexico.
+A CMN issued the following day.
+Thereafter, appellant states, he informed the Embassy of his action.
+It was not until a year later, however, (July 1985) that the Embassy processed his case.
+There he completed two Information for Determining forms titled United States Citizenship and, for information purposes, an application for a The Embassy then requested that the Secretariat of Foreign Relations confirm that it had issued a CMN to appellant.
 This the Secretariat did in November 1985.
-January 17, 1986, as required by law, a consular office executed a certificate of loss of nationality in appellant name.
-2/ The consular officer certified that appellant acquired the nationality of both the United States and Mexico at birth; that he made a formal deciaration of allegiance to Mexico on August 16, 1984; and received a certificate of Mexican nationality on August 17, 1984, thereby expatriating himself under the provisions Of section 349(a)(2) of the Immigration and Nationality Act.
-The Embassy forwarded the certificate to the Department in February 1986 under cover of a memorandum in which two consular officers argued strongly that appellant performed the expatriating act involuntarily and lacked the requisite intent to relinguish his United States citizenship.
+On January 17, 1986, as required by law, a consular officer executed a certificate of loss of nationality in appellant's name.
+2/ The consular officer certified that appellant acquired the nationality of both the United States and Mexico at birth; that he made a formal declaration of allegiance to Mexico on August 16, 1984; and received a certificate of Mexican nationality on August 17, 1984, thereby expatriating himself under the provisions of section 349(a)(2) of the Immigration and Nationality Act.
+The Embassy forwarded the certificate to the Department in February 1986 under cover of a memorandum in which consular officers arqued strongly that appellant had performed the expatriating act involuntarily and lacked the requisite intent to relinquish his United States citizenship.
 The Department approved the certificate on March 28, 1986, approval consituting an administrative determination of loss of nationality from which a timely and properly filed appeal may be taken to the Board of Appellate Review.
-On March 31, 1986 the Department responded to the memorandum of the Embassy, spelling out the grounds upon which the Department decided that appeilant had expatriated himself.
+On March 31, 1986 the Department responded to the memorandum of the Embassy, spelling out the grounds upon which the Department decided that appellant had expatriated himself.

-2/ Section 358 of the Immigration and Nationality Act, 8 U.S.C 1501, reads as follows:
+$[\]frac{2}{1501}$, Section 358 of the Immigration and Nationality Act, 8 U.S.C. $\frac{1}{1501}$, reads as follows: